Skip to main content

 Pre-built Basic Search Lists

-• Subjects, Vendors, and Products — These lists are specific to your environment, if you do not have any logs from a particular vendor, you will not see that vendor in the list.
+1. Subjects / Vendors and Products — These lists show the top subjects and top vendors and products that are specific to your environment.
+If you do not have any logs from a particular vendor, you will not see that vendor in the list.

 • User Entity – This option leverages the Exabeam True Identity functionality.
 It consolidates all of the identifiers associated with a user account and allows you to search all of them at once.
 When you select this option, you can enter a full first and last name, a username, or an email address to find the desired user.
 In addition, the results will include all of the identifiers that are associated with the user in your environment, including the full name, any usernames, and any email addresses.
 For more information about managing and viewing entities in your environment, see the Attack Surface Insights guide.